Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Compact stars on models

 In principle, we are going to consider, as an example, $f(T)$ given by the following form

 where $\xi$ is an arbitrary real.
 However, the procedure could be repeated later on for even more general forms of $f(T)$.
+Notice that, for $\xi=0$, the results from the Teleparallel equivalent of General Relativity can be retrieved.

+{ This specific choice is the simplest one and it is inspired in the Starobinsky model in $f(R)$ gravity, which has this same functional form.
+However, following the approach presented in this paper, it is straightforward to consider other functional forms for $f(T)$.}

-With this specific choice for $f(T)$, taking $\gamma=-\pi/2$\footnote{The specific choice $\gamma=-\pi/2$ will allow us to reproduce the TOV GR equations in the $\xi=0$ limit.} in order to get rid of the restriction on $f(T)$ from (\ref{007}) and by considering the hydrostatic equilibrium ($\dot{B}=0$, $\dot{A}=0$), equations (\ref{025}-\ref{027}) can be rewritten as:
+{Additionally, taking $\gamma=-\pi/2$\footnote{The specific choice $\gamma=-\pi/2$ will allow us to reproduce the TOV GR equation in the $\xi=0$ limit.} in order to get rid of the restriction on $f(T)$ from (\ref{007}) and by considering the hydrostatic equilibrium ($\dot{B}=0$, $\dot{A}=0$), equations (\ref{025})-(\ref{027}) can be rewritten as:}

 Notice that the equations obtained are not simple since we have nontrivial coupled differential equations which mix all the functions and their derivatives, namely, $B$, $B'$, $A'$, and $A''$.
 Some authors have preferred to consider some approximations, restriction of the functions or perturbative calculations even before getting the system of equations.
 So, equations (\ref{eq1})-(\ref{eq3}) had never been considered explicitly in the literature so far.